 As far as possible, be prepared in your understanding of the grief likely to be associated with your loved one’s situation.
 You can prepare yourself by reading about different experiences of grief including the specifics of how to understand children’s grief, grieving for a baby or grieving the loss of a spouse.

-There are resources available for you to prepare yourself to support others on the grief care pages of our website.
+There are resources available for you to prepare yourself to support others on the Coping with Grief pages of our website.
 This includes our free, downloadable brochures on The Grief Journey and Understanding Children’s Grief.

 When you put your loved one first, by being present, loving and supportive, you can provide comfort through their grief.
 Mood swings can be part of the grief journey, but don’t be afraid to seek advice from a professional if your observations lead you to believe your loved one is experiencing more than grief.